Where to Grow

 Water

 Use only purfied, distilled, rain, or reverse osmosis water.
 No tap water.
 Place the pot in a tray with 0.5 to 1 inch of water.
-In winter, keep the soil slightly damp.
+In winter, decrease the amount of water in the tray and just keep the soil damp.

 Soil